Harry Sinden: Returns to the Bruins

+Sinden also served as a key member of many league committees which brought policy and rule recommendations to the NHL’s Board of Governors.
+The esteem in which he is held in the hockey world was evidenced by his 1983 induction into the Hockey Hall of Fame, as he became the 23rd Bruin enshrined and only the fourth to enter in the Builder’s category.
+In 1997, he was selected as one of the 30 inaugural inductees into the International Ice Hockey Federation Hall of Fame.
+In 1999, he was honored with the league's Lester Patrick Trophy for his service to hockey in the United States.

+He was inducted into the Canada sports Hall of Fame in 2005.

-Sinden is currently the Bruins' Senior Advisor to the Owner, as well as a member of the selection committee for the Hockey Hall of Fame.
+Sinden is currently the Bruins' Senior Advisor to the Owner, as well as a former member of the selection committee for the Hockey Hall of Fame.
 He is also a "Hockey GM & Scouting" instructor for the online sports-career training school Sports Management Worldwide, founded and run by Dr. Lynn Lashbrook.
 In 2011, his name was inscribed on the Stanley Cup for a second time, 41 years after his first Stanley Cup title as a coach.